-If the battery wasn't charged up, it would run out of power pretty quickly, and you'd find yourself with a car that simply wouldn't start.
-This is where the alternator comes in!
+So it needs to be kept in top condition, because it would run out of power pretty quickly, and you'd find yourself with a car that simply wouldn't start.
+Step forward the alternator.

-In simple terms an alternator is a belt-driven generator.
-The belt, which is driven by the engine spins the alternator' which produces electricity.
+An alternator is, in essence, a belt-driven generator.
+The belt, which is driven by the engine spins the alternator, which produces electricity.
 This electricity is stored in the battery, and it's constantly 'topped up' by the alternator as you drive along.

 You'll find the alternator bolted to the side of the engine, it's usually a large cylindrical component, with a fan (used for cooling) at one end.